JamesSkemp/words/content/post/dynamic-user-controlled-layout-in-a-cms.md

 +++
-title = "Dynamic user-controlled layout in a CMS" summary = "Thoughts on a way to create a layout, in a vein similar to the W3C's template-based positioning draft specification, but easier, in my opinion. [slnet0514:bb48c7ca-03dc-4d43-b35f-abcfa32b40be]" draft = false comments = true date = "2008-05-25T15:00:00-05:00"
+title = "Dynamic user-controlled layout in a CMS" description = "Thoughts on a way to create a layout, in a vein similar to the W3C's template-based positioning draft specification, but easier, in my opinion. [slnet0514:bb48c7ca-03dc-4d43-b35f-abcfa32b40be]" draft = false comments = true date = "2008-05-25T15:00:00-05:00"